metafacture/metafacture-tutorial/03_Introduction_into_Metafacture-Fix.md

 Also there are many flux commands/modules that can be used.

-Check the documentation to get a complete list.
+Check the documentation to get a complete list of [flux command](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md) and [fix functions](https://github.com/metafacture/metafacture-documentation/blob/master/Fix-function-and-Cookbook.md#functions).
 This post only presented a short introduction into Metafacture.
 In the next posts we will go deeper into its capabilities.